NXP/dpdk/README_nxp_dpaa2.txt

      NOTE: if toolchain is installed at location other than "/opt" then above lines needs to be modified appropriately.

-2. OpenSSL cross compilation (ARM-CE - crypto enablement)
+2. OpenSSL cross compilation (for ARM CE - crypto support)

    Cross compilation requires cross compiling the individual libraries.
 In order for a cross compiled executable to run on a target system, one must build the same